 - 1. Proofread and edit.

-Characteristics of a piece of inappropriate student writing
+Characteristics of inadequate student writing

-- Has an inappropriate tone such as:
+- Has an inappropriate tone, such as:

 - Too personal